 - Everything Is Big in Texas: Is the largest instructor of VILE and hails from Texas.

 - Eviler Than Thou: Coach Brunt is revealed to be worse than most of the other teachers and graduates.
-The students will just do the mission and leave; she takes pleasure in personally torturing Chase.
-To her credit, however, even though she also seems to take pleasure in beating up Carmen, she does make one last effort to convince Carmen to return to VILE and when that effort fails, she takes no pleasure in trying to kill Carmen.
+The students will just do the mission and leave; she takes pleasure in personally torturing Detective Chase.
+To her credit, however, even though she also initially seems to take pleasure in beating up Carmen, she does make one last effort to convince Carmen to return to VILE and when that effort fails, she takes no pleasure in trying to kill Carmen.

-- Expy: A loose one of Eartha Brute from the Where in the World Is Carmen Sandiego? game show, especially her hair color.
+- Expy: A loose one of Eartha Brute from the Where In The World Is Carmen Sandiego game show, especially her hair color.

 - Kill the Ones You Love: When Carmen makes it known to Brunt that she's not returning to V.I.L.E.
 Island, Brunt pulls her into a Bear Hug and tries to squeeze her to death.
 Brunt obviously doesn't enjoy it.

 - Mama Bear: She was protective of Carmen, punching Cookie's driver when he tried to hurt her.
-She even refers herself as this when She gives Carmen a Bear Hug as a way to crush her to death.
+She even refers herself as this when she gives Carmen a Bear Hug as a way to crush her to death.

 - Red Herring: Brunt's open affection for Carmen growing up leads Carmen to assume that she was the one who found her as a baby and decided to take her in.
 She's not.
 Shadow-san was the one who found her, and actively attempted to prevent her joining VILE because he knew she was a better person than they were.